aidecentralized/nandapapers/Onboarding to NANDA writing.md

 * [L3 Submission Form](https://forms.gle/TU14TkW29bEGipRn6)

-### Ideal Skills Needed:
+### Ideal Skills Needed & Bandwidth:

-* Advanced critical analysis (synthesizing insights into strengths/weaknesses/changes), self-assessment, concise and impactful written communication, strong understanding of NANDA's domain, ability to articulate value proposition.
+* **Skills:** Advanced critical analysis (synthesizing insights into strengths/weaknesses/changes), self-assessment, concise and impactful written communication, strong understanding of NANDA's domain, ability to articulate value proposition. (🧠🧠🧠)

-* **Estimated Bandwidth:** 2-4 hours (building upon L2 analysis)
+* **Estimated Bandwidth:** 2-4 hours (⏳⏳)

+---

 **After L3 Completion:** The NANDA writing core team will review your submissions.
 Your invitation to the writing group will be based on your technical skill set, prior academic work/experience, and the quality of your reviews, demonstrating your understanding of previous NANDA work.
 If invited, you will progress to L4.

+---

-## L4: Contribute to Paper
+## L4: Contribute to Paper 🤝

 Join the inner circle and become an active contributor.
 After being invited, you will join a writing team for an ongoing paper, applying your skills collaboratively to push the project forward.